Spring 2017 Externships Application Schedule

 Externship on the Federal Government in Washington D.C.

 The Externship on the Federal Government in D.C. is a full-semester offering for selected Columbia Law School second and third year J.D. candidates in the spring 2016 semester.
 It is designed to provide a valuable hands-on complement to the Law School’s more conventional teaching offerings in public law, affording an opportunity to integrate aspects of students’ public law education in an applied setting.
 Admission is by application only.
 Up to 15 students will be selected.
 Ellen Chapnick, Dean for Social Justice Initiatives, and Rachel Pauley, Director of Government Programs, will oversee externship placements, including the application process and term-time counseling.
-Timothy Reif and Alexandra Givens will teach the seminar components of the program in Washington, D.C.
+Timothy Reif and Jessica Hertz will teach the seminar components of the program in Washington, D.C.
 (Please note that this course has its own application period, which has closed.)

 Low-Wage Worker Externship

 Karen Cacace and Young Lee, Lecturers-in-Law - Pending Faculty Approval (2 graded academic credits and 2 ungraded fieldwork credits)

 Taught by practicing attorneys at The Legal Aid Society’s Employment Law Unit, the Low-Wage Worker Externship is an intensive introduction to employment law issues faced by low-income workers in New York City.
 The externship is designed to provide this substantive introduction and develop students’ litigation skills through discussion, simulation, and hands-on representation of clients in federal and state court and before administrative agencies, including the New York State Department of Labor, the Equal Opportunity Commission and the New York City Commission on Human Rights.
 The substantive laws covered will include minimum wage and overtime laws, anti-discrimination laws, including criminal records discrimination, and family and medical leave laws.